burstpup/Shibagen/README.md

 # Shibagen
-A Roblox account generator that uses Selenium for self-solving FunCaptcha
+A Roblox account generator that uses Selenium for self-solving FunCaptcha.